-With little over a week until the start of the new Premier League season, Goal takes a look at the defenders you should be considering for your Fantasy Football teamThe perfect Fantasy Football defenders are usually double threats: part of a solid defensive unit that can collect clean sheets, but also capable of scoring and assisting too.
-That naturally makes attacking full-backs the most desirable, and Everton's Leighton Baines (7.0) is perhaps the most adventurous, and highest points-scoring, defender in the Premier League.
+With little over a week until the start of the new Premier League season, Goal takes a look at the defenders you should be considering for your Fantasy Football team.

 But that comes at a premium, and the 28-year-old is the single most expensive defender in the game.
-Last term, the Toffees conceded only 40 goals - the fourth-best record in the division - and kept 11 clean sheets, while Baines, partly as a result of being the club's penalty and set-piece taker, scored or created 12 goals.
-It's hard to envisage any defender overtaking his points return this coming season.
+Last term, the Toffees conceded only 40 goals - the fourth-best record in the division - and kept 11 clean sheets, while Baines, partly as a result of being the club's penalty and set piece taker, scored or created 12 goals.
+It's hard to see any defender overtaking his point return this coming season.

 |TOP THREE DEFENDER PICKS|

 GW1 v Hull & Villa (H)

 GW1 v Aston Villa (H)

 Any of City's back four would be sound investments, though none, even adventurous right back Pablo Zabaleta (6.0), have been particularly prolific in recent years.
 The Argentine scored or created four goals last season, though he could be granted greater freedom under Manuel Pellegrini.
 Matija Nastasic (5.5) is the cheapest of City's probable starting back line, but has been ruled out for six to eight weeks with an ankle injury.